Retiring to the Japanese countryside.

 Now that we have found a place to settle down and grow old, what’s next?
 Well, I am still too young to sit back and do nothing for the rest of my life.
 From our new base in Oita, my wife and I are looking forward to continuing to explore the rest of Kyushu and spending more time with each other.
 While we each need a certain degree of our own “alone” time, one of the most beautiful parts about becoming semi-retired is the opportunity it provides to reconnect with your spouse simply by having more time together.
 Lately, we have gotten into the habit of going swimming two or three times per week at the public pool in town, which is, by the way, fed entirely by the nearby onsen (with cooled water).
 We have found that exercising together is, in fact, a great way to get used to all of the extra time that we can now spend together.
 We have also become interested in hiking during our multiple excursions throughout Oita and in other parts of Kyushu.
 As there are lots of mountains with well-marked trails, it is easy to find new places to explore.
-I have also found more time to pursue the solo sports of mountain biking and windsurfing, which can be done year-around (with a wetsuit).
+I have also found more time to pursue the solo sports of mountain biking and windsurfing, which can be done year-round (with a wetsuit).
 It is, though, not as though I am spending every waking moment playing sports or going to an onsen!
 To stay somewhat connected to the business world and to earn a few extra bucks on the side, I have been pursuing several projects as an independent contractor.
 The freedom to work for yourself on your terms and at your own pace is quite liberating.
 Finally, I plan to read much more often and give some serious effort to writing, which is something that I have wanted to do for a long time.

 I hope that this short piece has inspired some of you to reflect upon your own long-term priorities and at least consider the potential option of exiting the proverbial rat race in the big city either to return to your roots or blaze a new path in the countryside where it is possible to enjoy life to its fullest at a somewhat slower pace.
-If you visit Oita and hear a tone-deaf person crowing “Country Roads” at the top of their lungs, it just may be me!
+If you visit Oita and hear a tone-deaf person crowing “Country Roads” at the top of their lungs, it just maybe me!
 If you roll down your window and introduce yourself, I will look forward to the opportunity of telling you about my latest new favorite onsen just like a local!